SomeOne1Random/FlyFlirt-Mating-Moves-Monitor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU 3.0 License - see the [LICENSE](LICENSE) file for details.
 ```

-Replace `"https://github.com/yourusername/fly-behavior-analysis.git"` with the actual URL of your GitHub repository.

-Make sure to provide clear and concise instructions for installation, usage, and contributing to your project.
-Including a license is also essential for making your project open source.

-Once you've created the `README.md` file, it will be displayed on your GitHub repository's homepage, providing a user-friendly introduction to your project.